Authentication with Better Auth in Makerkit Next.js Drizzle

 Understand Makerkit's authentication system and add OAuth sign-in.
 By the end, users can sign in with Google.

-In this module, I want to walk through all you need to know about authentication in Makerkit using Better Auth - and how to dive in into the internals of the authentication system by linking to the documentation.
+Furthermore, you'll learn everything you need to know about authentication in Makerkit using Better Auth - including how to dive into the internals of the authentication system by linking to the documentation.

 Technologies used: